Margarida Gandara Rauen, Ph.D. Professor

 Biography

-Margarida Gandara Rauen/Margie (1957) is a Brazilian artist and researcher whose interests in the line of culture and diversity include feminisms applied to performance studies, art teaching and creative processes.
-She is a Graduate Program of Education Professor at the Universidade Estadual do Centro-Oeste (UNICENTRO) of Paraná state.
 Margie attended public and private schools in Curitiba, Brazil, and completed her secondary education at Middletown High School (Maryland, U.S.A.) as an AFS exchange-student (1975).
-She earned her undergraduate degree in English at the Pontifical Catholic University of Paraná (1978), and a Ph.D. at Michigan State University (U.S.A., 1987), with a dissertation in performance studies directed by Prof. Philip C. McGuire.
+She earned her undergraduate degree in English at the Pontifical Catholic University of Paraná (1978), and a Ph.D. in English Theatre at Michigan State University (U.S.A., 1987).
+Her advisor was Professor Philip C. McGuire (1940-2020).

 Her own artistic research as a director and writer has pursued creative appropriations in her scripts Ofélias/A-void-ing, Juliets, and Shadows of Sycorax, which in different ways focused on marginalized women.
 These plays were done in an art gallery, in 13 different community venues, and in a prison with teenager girls, respectively.
-Margie’s applied research since 2003 has sought the engagement of the audience in site specific performance, which led her to organize the book A interatividade, o controle da cena e o público como agente compositor [Interactivity, control, and the audience as a performance agent], published by the University of Bahia Press (Salvador, 2009).
-Margie continues developing creative processes with several Curitiba-based artists, many of whom are her former drama and directing students.
+Her most recent creative pieces are the works in progress Performing_names and Brazil Commodities.

 Amongst several grants and fellowships along her career, Margie completed three post-doctoral projects as a Folger Shakespeare Library Fellow (1993, 1997 and 2003, Washington, D.C.).
 She was a Global Shakespeare Fellow at the University of Warwick, UK (2017) and twice a short-term resident at Artscape Gibraltar Point, Toronto (2018–2019).